MiroslavHustak/FSharp-Coding-Guidelines/README.md

 **No Fully-Fledged ORMs or Micro ORMs (Object-Relational Mappers)**

-Preferring plain SQL for database interactions, avoiding ORMs and micro-ORMs.
+Preferring plain SQL for database interactions, avoiding ORMs (such as Entity Framework Core) and micro-ORMs.

 **Vanilla SQL Over SQL Type Providers**